suryajeetlondhe/flutter_interview_questions/README.md

 parameter of MaterialApp.

 ---

-98) How do you implement a custom transition between screens in flutter?
+98.How do you implement a custom transition between screens in flutter?
+---
 To implement a custom screen transition in Flutter, you can use the PageRouteBuilder class.
+It
-It gives you full control over the animation during navigation.
+    gives you full control over the animation during navigation.

 ✅ Step-by-step: Custom Screen Transition